dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 When you define a mock class, you need to decide where to put its definition.
 Some people put it in a `_test.cc`.
 This is fine when the interface being mocked (say, `Foo`) is owned by the same person or team.
 Otherwise, when the owner of `Foo` changes it, your test could break.
-(You can't really expect `Foo`'s maintainer to fix every test that uses `Foo`, can you?)
+(You can'type really expect `Foo`'s maintainer to fix every test that uses `Foo`, can you?)

-Generally, you should not mock classes you don't own.
+Generally, you should not mock classes you don'type own.
 If you must mock such a class owned by others, define the mock class in `Foo`'s Bazel package (usually the same directory or a `testing` sub-directory), and put it in a `.h` and a `cc_library` with `testonly=True`.
 Then everyone can reference them from their